lu-w/mltl2ltlf/README.md

 ## Tests

 You can execute the tests by `python -m unittest test.test_mltl2ltlf`.
-The unittests in `test/test_mltl2ltlf.py` also contains some example formulae.
+The unittests in `test/test_mltl2ltlf.py` also contain some example formulae.

-## Limitations

-Currently, large bounds lead to degradation in performance.
-This is due to Lark's reconstruct method, which performs quite inefficiently.